 Discover ancient landscapes, unique rock formations and rich Aboriginal culture in Outback NSW.
 Road trip through historic paddle-steamer towns, explore stunning national parks and camp under the stars.
 The vast and ruggedly handsome Outback is home to many epic and memorable experiences.

-The Broken Hill region is a breathtaking part of the country.
-You can make this your base in Outback NSW, and discover a friendly city of palatial federation heritage, fine restaurants and cafes, and amazing art galleries.
-Mutawintji National Park is 130km northeast of Broken Hill.
+The Broken Hill area is a breathtaking part of Australia.
+Make this your base in Outback NSW and discover a friendly city of federation heritage, fine restaurants and cafes, and amazing art galleries, set against a spectacular desert backdrop.

 In northern Outback NSW, discover rare and luminous opals, fabulous underground art caves and natural heated springs in the majestic surrounds of historic Lightning Ridge.
 A few hours west, Brewarrina is home to ancient Aboriginal fish traps, estimated to be over 40,000 years old.

 The White Cliffs area is another legendary opal mining region with underground dwellings and fascinating heritage attractions.
 The nearby Paroo-Darling National Park, reached by unsealed road, is another area of outstanding natural beauty, and great for kayaking, canoeing and fishing.

 Another great place to stay is the historic town of Bourke.
 A major river port and trading post in the 19th century.
 Follow the Bourke Town Trail to see historic landmarks from the Cobb & Co stagecoach days.

 Outback NSW is home to seven spectacular national parks.
 Visit the birdwatchers’ paradise of Kinchega National Park wetlands, near Menindee or marvel at the vibrant red colour of the Bynguano Ranges in Mutawintji National Park, 143km northeast of Broken Hill.